-My previous lives involved increasing amounts of hair and travel (in reverse chronological order).
+My previous lives before this involved more travel–and more hair.
 And roles in two Finance Ministries (New Zealand, Zambia), a Central Bank (Guyana), and an investment bank (Deutsche Bank).
 I graduated from (LSE and Loyola College in Chennai).
 I am a proud former ODI Fellow (I worked in Guyana and Zambia as part of the Fellowship) – it was without question the most professionally and personally rewarding experience of my life.

 I also used to run a (relatively) successful web hosting company in India.
 But that was a long time ago.

 I use this site for longer blog posts, which are mainly small notes on issues (mostly technological and travel related) – where I didn’t find other online resources helpful – that others may find helpful in the future.
 Updates here are more sporadic than on my Twitter feed.
 I also keep a box of chocolates on this site – memories of different experiences I’ve had over the years.